-Permission for such private consulting shall normally be granted only after all academic responsibilities, including instructional and research activities, are fulfilled, and shall be obtained from the appropriate Department Head, Dean, VCAA/R, and the Chancellor.
+Permission for such private consulting shall normally be granted only after all academic responsibilities, including instructional and research activities, are fulfilled, and shall be obtained from the appropriate Department Head, Dean, Provost/EVCAA, and Chancellor.

 In order to provide maximum flexibility of the faculty in their performance of consulting assignments, the amount of time per week need not be specified.
 However, the total days of consulting shall not exceed 40 days in any one academic year.
-Permission to engage in consulting engagements totaling more than 40 days in any academic year shall be considered on their own merit and may be approved on an individual basis by the appropriate Department Head, Dean, VCAA/R, and by the Chancellor.
+Permission to engage in consulting engagements totaling more than 40 days in any academic year shall be considered on their own merit and may be approved on an individual basis by the appropriate Department Head, Dean, Provost/EVCAA, and Chancellor.